History of Bedrock Radio

 Read our Formal Notice: Change of struture and status

-Bedrock Radio will continue to serve patients & staff of Goodmayes Hospital & the wider NELFT services.
-However all programming will now be produced & relayed from our main studio at Queen’s Hospital, with only vital studio links staying on-site. – Our request collectors will continue to visit the wards regularly.
+Bedrock Radio continues to serve patients & staff of Goodmayes Hospital plus the wider NELFT service.
+However all programming is now be relayed from our main studio at Queen’s Hospital. only a studio link remains on-site connecting our studio to the wards.
+Our request collectors continue to visit the wards regularly.

 Working with local companies & Patient Experience at BHR Hospitals we’re developing a solution that intuitive by design, ensuring ease of use for patients & staff.